Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/manognya/Task_manognya/Task 2/readme.md

 I am manognya dasika, `an outreachy applicant` -2022. '

 > **This task is assigned under @JAFSIA Elisee mentor.
-Thank you mentor for guiding me throught the task completion. ✨✨**
+Thank you mentor for guiding me throughout the task completion. ✨✨**

 Tools to build the app